WKD (02) ... World Kigo Database

 "mud snails crying", tanishi naku 田螺鳴く

-They are a delicacy in this season, being boiled or added with different flavors.
+They are a delicacy in this season, being boiled in soy sauce or fried and grilled and added with different flavors.
 They where a source of protein for the poor farmers of the Edo period.
-They do not make a sound or cry.
+Children could collect them in the fields and have a cheap snack.

 Tanishi ae 田螺和 (たにしあえ) mud snail in dressing